quinns/quinns.github.io/_posts/2010-11-02-rest-api-cakephp.md

 *Update: I've got a semi-functional demo of this concept available for [download](https://github.com/quinns/REST-API).*

 It's pretty easy to build an XML-based REST API with CakePHP.
-You just write your application as normal but make a few changes here and there to output the XML data.
+You just write your application as normal but make a few changes here and there to output the XML data. <!--more-->

 A few things to keep in mind: